The Nativity panel from St. Mary’s, Shrewsbury, Shropshire

 A student stopped me after class recently.
 She wanted to know if I listened to the Christian Feminism podcast because the latest episode mentioned me.
 “I realized,” she said, “that I knew Dr. Barr!”

 So of course I listened.
-It gave a good summary of the Owen Strachan and Beth Moore twitter event (if you missed it, see here and here).
+It gave a good summary of the Owen Strachan and Beth Moore twitter event.
 It was pretty critical of Strachan’s blogpost denouncing women preaching, “Divine Order in a Chaotic Age” (they really disliked his arrogant tone).
 It was also pretty critical of my blogpost, “Because Complementarianism is about Power” (they really disliked my word clouds).
 I still enjoyed it, though.
 As I am working on my new book project, The Making of Biblical Womanhood, it is good to get constructive criticism that can help me reach my audience better.

 But I kept thinking about one part of their criticism.
 I kept thinking about their emphasis on the Bible.
 Or, more precisely, their criticism that my article was not biblically based while Owen Strachan’s argument was biblically based.
 While they disliked both our articles, they were more convinced by Owen Strachan’s because they perceived his argument about women’s roles in the church to be substantiated by the scripture he quoted.
 In contrast, they perceived my lack of emphasis on the Bible as undermining my argument about biblical womanhood.